 When I think of Maine, I think about craggy Atlantic shores, Acadia National Park, and lobsters!
 A visit to one of these fantastic Maine campgrounds will not disappoint and will likely leave families hoping for a return visit.
 The ocean in Maine can be quite chilly, even in the summer, so a campground with a pool may be the best bet.

 The Seawall Campground in Acadia offers rustic tent camping on the shore.
 These sites are primitive, yet there are rangers onsite to answer questions and provide direction about the park.
-It is a quick walk to the seawall and several trails, and about a 20 minute drive to the busier Bar Harbor if you are looking for some activity.
+It is a quick walk to the seawall and several trails, and about a 20 minute drive to the busier Bar Harbor if you are looking for some action.
 Plan on swimming in nearby Echo Lake rather than the chilly ocean.
 Make sure to try one of the famous popovers at the Common Good Community Center.

 On the other end of the spectrum is Point Sebago.
 What started out as a campground on Sebago Lake has turned into a full-fledged resort.
 You can still camp here, but there are many more options as well on 775 acres including cottages and lodges.
 There is so much to take advantage of at the resort, including a mile-long beach, golf course, daily entertainment, mini golf, and a 90 passenger cruiser.
 As an even bigger bonus, children’s programming is provided.